mjbots/moteus/docs/getting_started.md

 * `servopos.position_min` and `servopos.position_max` these define the bounds of motion which the controller will allow when in position control mode.
 Attempting to start beyond this region will fault, and if outside the region in operation, no torque will be applied to go further outside.
 * `servo.max_current_A` the maximum phase current to apply to the motor.
 This can be used to limit the maximum torque that the system is capable of regardless of any command sent.
+* `servo.max_velocity` provides a limit on the maximum speed in Hz.
+Development kits ship with a relatively low value for this, which you can increase for higher speed operation.
 * `servo.pid_position` the PID parameters for the position control loop.
 * `motor.unwrapped_position_scale` any gearbox scaling, a reducing gearbox should be configured with a number smaller than one, e.g. 0.25 for a 4x reduction gearbox.
 This affects reported position, speed, and torques.
 * `id.id` the CAN-FD id used by this device